 “The day I got the phone call saying that I was awarded the scholarship, I jumped around the house like a little kid on Christmas,” he said.
-“I am so grateful for this wonderful opportunity and hope to make the best of it.”
+“I was so grateful for this wonderful opportunity and hoped to make the best of it.”

-“At my high school, College of DuPage is usually referred to as the ‘College of Dreams’ with a sarcastic undertone,” he said.
+“At my high school, COD was usually referred to as the ‘College of Dreams’ with a sarcastic undertone,” he said.
 “It is the place where people wind up when they can’t go to a ‘real’ college.
-That is just not true.
+That just is not true.

 “I was talking with a friend of mine who attended UIC, and he was surprised at the topics that we covered in my Calculus II class at COD that he never learned until later classes.
 The education provided at COD is first-rate and even better in some areas when compared to big universities.
 I received a quality yet affordable education at College of DuPage.”

 College of DuPage

 425 Fawell Blvd., Glen Ellyn IL, 60137